eusebiuuu/oop-project/README.md

 Welcome to "Ticketist", the app to rule all the ticket management systems.
 I have decided to create an app with this theme, because I am a huge fan of public transportation and I find it a very customisable and challenging theme to implement.
 Also, I hate the concept of personal car as a transportation mean.

 ### Objects
+* World
+  - this represents the oriented graph obtained with stations and routes
+  - needed for simplifying the structure and future logic
 * Station
+  - these represent the nodes in the graph
-  - this represents both a possible departure or a possible arrival for a journey
+  - can be a departure or an arrival for a route
-  - name
+  - props (till now): name
-  - neighbouring stations: outward, inward
 * Journey (to be implemented)
   - this is the path between the given stations capable of using more than 1 route
   - price